Melanie Barbezat: Career

 Team Tirinzoni began the 2020–21 season by making the final of the 2020 Schweizer Cup where they once again lost to the Stern rink.
 Three weeks later, the team was invited to play in the Adelboden International men's World Curling Tour event, as a last minute addition.
 After dropping their first game to Yannick Schwaller, they went on a four-game winning streak against the men's field before losing to Olympic bronze medallist Peter de Cruz in the semifinal.
-In January 2021, Barbezat compted at the 2021 Swiss Mixed Doubles Curling Championship with partner Peter de Cruz.
+In January 2021, Barbezat competed at the 2021 Swiss Mixed Doubles Curling Championship with partner Peter de Cruz.
 The pair finished the round robin with a 2–5 record, failing to advance to the playoff round.
 Two weeks later, Team Tirinzoni won the 2021 Swiss Women's Curling Championship.
 This put them in a playoff against 2020 Champions Team Stern for the right to represent Switzerland at the 2021 World Women's Curling Championship, as the 2020 Worlds were cancelled due to the COVID-19 pandemic.
 Team Tirinzoni beat Stern in the playoff, and represented Switzerland at the World Championship, which was played in a bio-secure bubble in Calgary, Canada due to the pandemic.
 There, they finished with a 12–1 round robin record, including scoring a rare eight-ender against Denmark, the first time an eight-ender has ever been scored at a World Championship.
 In the playoffs, the team defeated the United States in the semifinal, and then Alina Kovaleva representing RCF (Russia) in the final to win the gold medal, successfully defending their 2019 championship.
 While also in the Calgary bubble, Team Tirinzoni played in two Grand Slam events, making the final at the 2021 Champions Cup and the semifinals at the 2021 Players' Championship.